cmars/tor-layers/README.md

 # Requirements

-- charm-tools 1.8.0
+- charm-tools >= 1.10.1
-- Juju 1.24 or newer recommended
+- Juju >= 1.24 should work.
+I've only tested with 1.26.

 # Building

-`make all` will build the charms at `../trusty` from this directory.
+`make all` will build the charms assuming `JUJU_REPOSITORY=..` relative to this directory.

 Use `make REPO=/path/to/repo all` to build the charms somewhere else.